Published January 25, 2022

 “Make sure you set up a separate savings or ISA account to deposit your money into each month.
 This will help you to keep your savings separate and can offer you useful interest on your money.

 It’s very difficult to comment without knowledge of individual circumstances.
-However, we’d recommend looking into the type of accounts which will secure your savings with a higher interest rate, such as tax-free ISA or notice accounts.
+However, we’d recommend looking into the type of accounts which will secure your savings with a higher interest rate, such as a tax-free ISA or notice accounts.
 This way you can make sure you’re making the most out of your savings while taking away the temptation to access your money.”

 Read our full Opens in a new tab guide on saving for your house deposit here.